nilssass/2D-Sampling/README.md

 PATH_OSCAR:     path to .oscar output from sampler
 PATH_OUTPUT:    path to output directory
 ```
-This will create to files `dNdy.txt` and `dNdEta.txt` containing the corresponding histograms.
+These parameters can be set in the bash script.
+Executing the bash script by `bash make_histograms.sh` will create to files `dNdy.txt` and `dNdEta.txt` containing the corresponding histograms.

 ### Plotting the Histograms